-There are dozens of cleaning franchises to choose from, which makes picking ‘the best’ impractical, especially when you consider that they are not ‘one-size-fits-all’ products.
-Cleaning franchises are best suited to business owners who have a sizable investment to spend and don’t mind paying monthly fees or commission to franchisors.
-Whilst the franchise model might be the best option for some, it isn’t the only route to success in the cleaning business world.
+There are dozens of cleaning franchises to choose from in the cleaning industry, which makes picking ‘the best’ impractical, especially when you consider that they are not ‘one-size-fits-all’ products.
+Cleaning franchises are best suited to business owners who have a sizable investment to spend and don’t mind paying monthly franchise cleaning business fees or commission to franchisors.
+Whilst the commercial cleaning franchise business model might be the best option for some, it isn’t the only route to success in the cleaning business world.

 What to know before starting a cleaning business?

 Before you start your cleaning business, make sure you know these key points:

 - Choose a cleaning niche to work in.
 Ie. cleaning houses, commercial cleaning or specialised cleaning such as BBQ or window cleaning.

 - Research your market.
 Understand who your competition will be, if you’re working locally then scout out their prices or read their online reviews to see how you could better them.